weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 6. Add configuration file version
 7. Convert all legacy keys to new format when reading configuration, use new format everywhere
 8. Make keys standard options, so they can be managed with `/set` and `/fset` commands
-9. Fix broken affected scripts
+9. Make command `/key` without arguments open the fset buffer with all keys
-10. Update other affected scripts to use new key format
+10. Fix broken affected scripts
-11. (…)
+11. Update other affected scripts to use new key format

 ## References